-Exemption requests made after May 1st will NOT be processed.
+Exemption requests made after May 1st (extended to June 1st due to COVID) will NOT be processed.
 Otherwise, Students who remain under the mandatory residency requirement will continue to be billed accordingly for on-campus housing for the academic year while enrolled as a full-time undergraduate.

 The online application will be available in eRez starting on February 3rd.
 An application is required in order to form roommate groups prior to room selection following the above schedule.
 Otherwise, your individual application will be processed after groups first successfully complete room selection in eRez.

 Click HERE to view the basic room and campus apartment rates for 2020-2021.
 Rates are per student and per semester.